LQR471814/LQR471814/README.md

 ***apps/utilities***

-- [filesharing](https://github.com/LQR471814/filesharing) - a self-hosted website that allows you to share files with peers who can also access the website.
+- [filesharing](https://github.com/LQR471814/filesharing) - a website that allows you to share files with peers who can also access the website.
 - [midi-recorder-daemon](https://github.com/LQR471814/midi-recorder-daemon) - an application that automatically records and saves midi in the background. useful if you spontaneously improvise often.
-- [web-media-stream](https://github.com/LQR471814/web-media-stream) - a self-hosted website that allows you to share video/audio over the network via web-rtc.
+- [web-media-stream](https://github.com/LQR471814/web-media-stream) - a website that allows you to share video/audio over the network via web-rtc.
 - [anipy-web](https://github.com/LQR471814/anipy-web) - an ultra-minimal web interface for watching anime, based on [anipy-cli](https://github.com/sdaqo/anipy-cli/tree/master).
 - [music-dlp](https://github.com/LQR471814/music-dlp) - a wrapper CLI utility around [yt-dlp](https://github.com/yt-dlp/yt-dlp) that makes it more convenient to download music and add metadata to it.
 - [remixicon-cli](https://github.com/LQR471814/remixicon-cli) - a CLI utility that makes it easy to import RemixIcon icons.